Graph Neural Networks Do Not Always Oversmooth: Results

 \subsection{Implications for performance}

 Lastly we want to investigate the implications of the non-oversmoothing phase on performance.
-We do this by applying the GCN GP as well as a finite-size GCN to the task of node classification in the CSBM model and measure their performance, shown in Figure~(\ref{fig:Generalization-error-of}).
-Panel a) shows the generalization error (mean squared error) averaged over multiple instances of CSBMs dependent on the weight variance $\sigma_{w}^{2}$ and number of layers $l$.
+We do this by applying the GCN GP as well as a finite-size GCN to the task of node classification in the CSBM model and measure their performance, shown in Figure~\ref{fig:Generalization-error-of}.
+Panel a) shows how the generalization error of the GCN GP changes depending on the weight variance $\sigma_{w}^{2}$ and the number of layers $L$.
 In the oversmoothing phase where most GCNs in the literature are initialized (see Appendix~\ref{app:Restriction-in-related-work}), the generalization error increases significantly already after only a couple of layers.
 We observe the best performance near the transition to chaos where the GCN GP stays informative up to $100$ layers.
-Panel b) shows the performance of the GCN GP as a function of $\sigma_{w}^{2}$ for a fixed number of layers ($L=1,4,16,64,256,1024$ from turquoise to dark blue).
+In panel b) we test the generalization error for even deeper networks.
 While the generalization error increases to one (being random chance) in the oversmoothing phase, GCN GPs in the chaotic phase stay informative even at more than a thousand layers.
 This can be explained by Figure~\ref{fig:CSBM-non-oversmoothing-phase}: For such deep networks, the dynamics are very close to the equilibrium and thus no information of the input features $\boldsymbol{X}^{(0)}$ is transferred to the output.
 The state, however, still contains information of the network topology from the adjacency matrix, leading to better than random chance performance.
-In panel c) we explicitly show the layer dependence of the generalization error for the GCN GP at the critical point ($\sigma_{w}^{2}=\sigma_{w,\mathrm{crit}}^{2}$), in the oversmoothing ($\sigma_{w}^{2}=\sigma_{w,\mathrm{crit}}^{2}-1$) and in the chaotic phase ($\sigma_{w}^{2}=\sigma_{w,\mathrm{crit}}^{2}+1$).
-Again, we see a fast performance drop for oversmoothing networks, while in the chaotic phase and at the critical point the GCN GP obtain good performance also at large depths, whereby performance peaks at $L\approx15$ layers.
-Thus tuning the weight variance does not only prevent oversmoothing, but may also come with computational benefits by allowing additional layers.
+In panel c) we explicitly show the layer dependence of the generalization error for the GCN GP at the critical point, in the oversmoothing and in the chaotic phase.
+Again, we see a fast performance drop for oversmoothing networks, while in the chaotic phase and at the critical point the GCN GP obtains good performance also at large depths, with performance peaking at $L\approx15$ layers.
+Tuning the weight variance thus not only prevents oversmoothing, but may also allow the construction of GCNs with more layers and possibly better generalization performance.

 In the study of deep networks, results obtained in the limit of infinite feature dimensions $d_{l}\to\infty$ often are also applicable for finite-size networks \cite{poole_exponential_2016,schoenholz_deep_2017}.
 In panel d) we conduct a preliminary analysis for finite-size GCNs by measuring the performance of randomly initialized GCNs for which we only train the readout layer via gradient descent.
 Indeed, we observe similar behavior as for the GCN GP: Performance drops rapidly over layers in the oversmoothing phase, while performance stays high over many layers at the critical point and in the chaotic phase and peaks at $L\approx15$ layers.